-Each resource is assigned a calender when entered on the Resource Sheet.
+Each resource is assigned a calendar when entered on the Resource Sheet.
 The calendar is customized to contain the availability of the resource.
-When more work is assigned to a resource than time available on their resource calendar the resource is considered overallocated.
-The overallocation calculation is looking at resources assignments on a minute by minute basis.
-If a resource is overbooked even for 1 minute the resource is considered overallocated.
+When more work is assigned to a resource than time available on their resource calendar, the resource is considered to be overallocated.
+The overallocation calculation is looking at resource assignments on a minute by minute basis.
+If a resource is overbooked for even 1 minute, the resource is considered overallocated.

-When a resource is overallocated, a red person symbol will appear in the indicator column.
-This will indicate that there is an overallocated resource assigned to the task but will not indicate which resource is affected.
-Even though resources are overallocated assignments can continue to be created.
+When a resource is overallocated, a red person symbol appears in the indicator column.
+This indicates that there is an overallocated resource assigned to the task but will not indicate which resource is affected.
+Even though resources are overallocated, assignments can continue to be created.

 Below is a view of tasks with overallocated resources: